qrdate/qrdate/README.md

 # QR Date

-This is the reference TS implementation for QR Date, a signed date inside a QR code.
+This is the reference TS implementation for [QR Date](https://qrdate.org), a trusted timestamp inside a QR code that you can use to verify the date in (near-) real-time photojournalism, photo/video uploads, and live streams.

-We welcome contributions and people adopting this idea into other languages and environments, but ask to conform to the license and QR Date specification below to keep things universal.

-For more information, please see [qrdate.org](https://qrdate.org).

 ### What is it for?

-QR Date is a specification for verifying the date in (near-) real-time photojournalism and live streams via signing timestamps and encoding them in a QR code.
-It can be used to verify the date in rapidly disseminated information where a large amount of people will be able to see and verify the code within a reasonable time from publishing, which is measured in minutes or hours today.
-It therefore aims to provide a kind of social proof of other people observing a clock, borrowed from a trusted third party, that you are holding up.
-It does not work against the past (taking snapshots of the produced codes and using them later) - the point is to try to guard against the *future*.
+QR Date is a specification for verifying the date a photo or video was taken by having a trusted third party sign timestamps and encode them in a QR code visible in the frame.
+It can be used to verify the date in rapidly disseminated photo- or videography where a large amount of people will be able to see and verify the code shown within a reasonable time from publishing (which is measured in seconds to minutes today).
+It therefore aims to provide a kind of social proof of other people observing a clock, borrowed from a trusted third party, that you are holding up in a photo instead of writing the date on a piece of paper.
+It does not work against the past (taking snapshots of the produced codes and using them later) - the point is to try to guard media against the *future*.

 **The need to use something like QR Date arises, when..**

 1. You have a photograph or video you want to make and send to many people, rapidly.
-2. You need to prove beyond a reasonable doubt that the event or subject you are photographing *happened or existed* at the moment you made the photo or video.
+2. You need to prove beyond a reasonable doubt that the event or subject you are photographing *happened or existed* at the moment you took the photo or video.

 The traditional method is to write the current date on a piece of paper or, if one is available, hold up a newspaper from the day.
 Besides requiring materials, neither does not *definitely* verify that the event in the picture *happened right now*.
 It is impossible to validate past events in this way, but if you include a timestamp that was signed by a trusted third party *within your photo, in a reasonably non-fakeable way*, it is then verifiable that you are **photographing the near-present**.